LaussenLabs/atriumdb/sdk/docs/source/dataset.rst

         # Total Data Matrix, useful for feeding a model.
         print(iterator.get_array_matrix(window_i))

+You can find explanations of the returned Window object in the :ref:`window_format` section below.

+.. _window_format:

 Window Format
 #####################

-The ``Window`` class represents a structured format to handle chunks or windows of data, along with associated metadata, organized into signal dictionaries.
-It provides a more scalable and clear way to handle data of varying frequencies without filling lower frequency measures with NaN values due to alignment with higher frequency signals.
+The ``Window`` class represents a data structure for windowed data output by the `DatasetIterator Class <contents.html#atriumdb.DatasetIterator>`_, it includes the raw data organized into signal dictionaries, along with associated metadata.

 **Attributes**: